macOS¶

 Enclave does not backup a system's private keys.
 Lost or deleted private keys are not recoverable.
 If a system's configuration and private keys are lost, to use that system with Enclave again it must be re-enrolled.

-If you are unable to deploy using homebrew, you can also manually deploy Enclave directly from a .pkg file.
+If you are unable to deploy using homebrew, you can also install Enclave using a .pkg

 To install interactively, follow these steps:

-2. Once the installer is complete, to make the enclave cli command available from your terminal, run the following command in a terminal windows:
+Once the installer is complete, to make the

 sudo enclave enrol

-You can deploy entirely from the terminal with this script:
+Enclave can be deployed non-interactively from the terminal with this script.

 sudo installer -pkg enclave-installer.pkg -target /